-(20) Publication and Reporting of Final Decisions.
-The Director, DOHA, shall ensure that hearing officer and appeal board decisions in cases arising in accordance with this section are published and indexed with all personally identifiable information redacted to protect the privacy rights of the parents who are parties in the due process hearing and the children of such parents, in accordance with 32 CFR part

-(21) Civil Actions.
-Any party aggrieved by the final administrative decision of a due process complaint shall have the right to file a civil action in a district court of the United States of competent jurisdiction, without regard to the amount in controversy.
-The party bringing the civil action shall have 90 days from the date of the decision of the hearing officer or, if applicable, the date of the decision of the DOHA Appeal Board, to file a civil action.

-(e) DoD-CC on Early Intervention, Special Education, and Related Services
+- (20) Publication and reporting of final decisions.
+The Director, DOHA, shall ensure that hearing officer and appeal board decisions in cases arising in accordance with this section are published and indexed with all personally identifiable information redacted to protect the privacy rights of the parents who are parties in the due process hearing and the children of such parents, in accordance with 32 CFR part 310. - (21) Civil actions.
+Any party aggrieved by the final administrative decision of a due process complaint shall have the right to file a civil action in a district court of the United States of competent jurisdiction without regard to the amount in controversy.
+The party bringing the civil action shall have 90 days from the date of the decision of the hearing officer or, if applicable, the date of the decision of the DOHA Appeal Board, to file a civil action. - (e) DoD-CC on early intervention, special education, and related services-(1) Committee membership.

-(1) Committee Membership.
 The DoD-CC shall meet at least annually to facilitate collaboration in early intervention, special education, and related services in the Department of Defense.
-The Secretary of Defense shall appoint representatives to serve on the DoD-CC who shall be full-time or permanent part-time government employees or military members from:

-(i) USD(P&R), who shall serve as the
+The Secretary of Defense shall appoint representatives to serve on the DoD-CC who shall be full-time or permanent part-time government employees or military members from: - (i) USD(P&R), who shall serve as the Chair. - (ii) Secretaries of the Military Departments. - (iii) Defense Health Agency.

-Chair.

-(ii) Secretaries of the Military Departments.

-(ii) TRICARE Management Activity.

-(iv) DoDEA.

-(v) GC, DoD.

-(2) Responsibilities.
-The responsibilities of the DoD-CC include:

-(i) Implementation of a comprehensive, multidisciplinary program of EIS for infants and toddlers with disabilities and their families.

-(ii) Provision of a FAPE, including special education and related services, for children with disabilities who are enrolled full-time in the DoDEA school system, as specified in their IEP.
+- (iv) DoDEA. - (v) GC, DoD. - (2) Responsibilities.
+The responsibilities of the DoD-CC include: - (i) Implementation of a comprehensive, multidisciplinary program of EIS for infants and toddlers with disabilities and their families. - (ii) Provision of a FAPE, including special education and related services, for children with disabilities who are enrolled full-time in the DoDEA school system, as specified in their IEP.

-(iii) Designation of a subcommittee on compliance to:
+(iii) Designation of a subcommittee on

+compliance to: